nmkedziora/wit-project/README.md

 This Node.js x TypeScript repository is built upon the [LogRocket Blog post "How to set up TypeScript with Node.js and Express"](https://blog.logrocket.com/how-to-set-up-node-typescript-express/).

+## Note from the Author

+This project is not production-ready.
+It is intended for my personal educational purposes only.
+Please refrain from using this code in a production environment.
+Feel free to explore, experiment, and learn from the codebase.

 ## Prerequisites

 Make sure you have `Node.js`, `npx` and `yarn` installed.